 In June 2021, the Board of Directors approved the 2021 Employee Stock Purchase Plan (the "2021 ESPP") to reserve 5.0 million shares of Class A common stock for issuance for awards in accordance with the terms of the ESPP.
 On January 1, 2022, pursuant to the terms of the 2021 ESPP, the number of shares of Class A common stock available for issuance under the 2021 ESPP increased by 2.6 million.
 Similarly, the number of shares of Class A common stock reserved for issuance under the 2021 ESPP will ultimately increase on January 1 of each year from 2023 to 2031 by the lesser of (i) 1% of the sum of number of shares of Class A common stock and Class B common stock outstanding as of the close of business on the immediately preceding December 31 and (ii) the number of shares of Class A common stock as determined by the Board.
 The purpose of the 2021 ESPP is to enable eligible employees to use payroll deductions to purchase shares of Class A common stock and thereby acquire an interest in the company.
-Eligible employees are offered shares through a 24-month offering period, which consists of four consecutive 6-month purchase periods.
-Employees may purchase a limited amount of shares of the Company's stock at a discount of up to 15% of the lesser of the fair market value at the beginning of the offering period or the end of each 6-month purchase period.
-0.5 million shares were issued under the Employee Stock Purchase Plan during the nine months ended September 30, 2022.
+Eligible employees are offered shares of the Company's stock at a discount of up to 15% of the lesser of the fair market value at the beginning of the offering period or the end of each 6-month purchase period.
+0.5 million shares remain available for issuance under the 2021 ESPP.
 As of September 30, 2022, 7.2 million shares remain available for issuance under the 2021 ESPP.
-As of September 30, 2022, the Company had \$1.1 million of unrecognized stock-based compensation expense related to the 2021 ESPP.
 This cost is expected to be recognized over a weighted-average period of 0.93 years.